Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials_full_akri/_index.md

     }
     ```

-    > **NOTE: If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
-Therefore, make sure you grab the correct password**.
+    > **Note:** If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
+Therefore, make sure you grab the correct password.

-    > **NOTE: The Jumpstart scenarios are designed with ease of use in-mind and adhere to security-related best practices whenever possible.
-It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well as considering use of a [less privileged service principal account](https://docs.microsoft.com/azure/role-based-access-control/best-practices)**
+    > **Note:** The Jumpstart scenarios are designed with ease of use in-mind and adhere to security-related best practices whenever possible.
+It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well as considering use of a [less privileged service principal account](https://docs.microsoft.com/azure/role-based-access-control/best-practices).

 ## Automation Flow